Table of Contents

 If you want to learn more about how ShipBob can help you manage and expand your product assortment, click the button below.

 Below are answers to the most common questions about product assortment.

 How does the product assortment of a business affect its supply chain and logistics operations?

 A business’ product assortment plays a vital role in the overall supply chain, particularly when it comes to sourcing and storage.
-Having a wide or deep product assortment also affects logistics operations, as businesses must figure out an efficient way to fulfil and ship all items in their product mix.
+Having a wide or deep product assortment also affects logistics operations, as businesses must figure out an efficient way to fulfill and ship all items in their product mix.